sefxdvc/RVX/Method-2.-Using-RVX-Builder-(Windows---MacOS---Linux---Android).md

 ※ For most rvx-builder errors (PC environment), please refer to [this issue pages](https://github.com/inotia00/rvx-builder/issues/7)

-※ Please report any other issues on the [github issues page](https://github.com/inotia00/rvx-builder/issues).
+※ If you encounter any other issues, please report them on the [github issues page](https://github.com/inotia00/rvx-builder/issues).

 Using RVX Builder (Android - termux)
 ==